Aswinkathiravan/prodigy-/README.md

 Tic-Tac-Toe

-A simple Tic-Tac-Toe game implemented in [your programming language].
-This project allows two players to play the classic game in a command-line interface (or graphical UI, if applicable).
+A simple Tic-Tac-Toe game implemented in [html,css,javascript].
+This project allows two players to play the classic game in a command-line interface .

 Features